 When it comes to timing, our event experts give brunch (or lunch!) a big thumbs up.
 By hosting an event earlier in the day, it can end at a reasonable hour, which is especially appreciated by guests when it comes to a weekend celebration.
 An earlier event also takes a bit of the pressure off as there’s a tad less formality.
 Your guests can still enjoy a drink or two with mimosas and lighter cocktails or enjoy a delicious non-alcoholic refresher.
 You don’t want to host a mini wedding, so maybe leave the seated dinner party to the day the couple says ‘I do’.

-For the Mediterranean honeymooner, O&B suggests: Babel
+For the French Riviera honeymooner, O&B suggests: Maison Selby

 Don’t let it drag!

 As is often the case for bridal showers, Sunday is a popular day to host.
 What can easily get overlooked in the planning process is the tendency of your event to drag on.
 Regardless of when you’re hosting, but especially when it comes to a Sunday, be considerate and try to keep your event relatively short and sweet.
 Many guests may be travelling to your venue, so consider the time they are taking out of their day to do so and what’s required of their return trip.
 Keeping the shower to a reasonable length will allow attendees to enjoy your celebration and still tend to their weekend responsibilities — the best of both worlds.